cirept/QA_Toolbox/docs/HowToUpdate.md

 <br>
 <br>

-## Create your custom branch
+## 1. Create your custom branch

-Create a branch from the 'master' repo on GitHub, please use a descriptive name in order to clearly identify branch purpose.
+> Create a branch from the 'master' repo on GitHub, please use a descriptive name in order to clearly identify branch purpose.

-- if you are unable to do so, that means you do not have permission to modify the code.
+- If you are unable to do so, that means you do not have permission to modify the code.

-Please contact the code owner(s) to get set up with the proper permissions.
+**Please contact the code owner(s) to get set up with the proper permissions.**

 <br>
 <br>